 - Pour mixture evenly over crackers.
 Use a spatula to spread the toffee over each cracker, and place in oven for about 5 minutes or until bubbly

 - Remove from oven, and sprinkle chocolate chips evenly over crackers

+Chocolate saltine toffee is the perfect holiday treat.
 You'll definitely want to add this easy saltine toffee recipe to your holiday baking list!

 If you do try this sweet treat, be sure to comment and leave a star rating.
 Don't forget to sign up for the weekly newsletter to receive more delicious recipes by email.

 Easy saltine toffee recipe published ini 2013 and updated in 2022.